ArpitPrd/DISASTER-RELIEF-HELICOPTER-ROUTING/Notes.md

     // contains the check if more than 9 are considered, the consider the best ones

     TODO
+    can check just the number of excesses, others just check p.v for perisible if not exceed then (this will bring us an intial working code)

     // cost addition
     for each Helicopter h: